We love —

 This is a bed and breakfast stay.

-Indulge yourself in the hotel's locally inspired restaurant, Latitude 50, serving a wonderful selection of dishes which encapsulate the very best that Devon and the English Riviera have to offer.
-There's also the Latitude 50 bar, where you can enjoy a cocktail or a local cider with views of the idyllic coastline.
+Indulge in the hotel's locally inspired restaurant, Latitude 50, where each dish celebrates the finest produce and flavours of Devon and the English Riviera.
+Afterwards, unwind at the Latitude 50 bar, savouring a carefully crafted cocktail or a refreshing local cider while gazing out over the tranquil, sunlit coastline.

-Complimentary dinner on the first night of your stay (£30 credit per person per stay)
+£30 dinner credit on the first night (per person, per stay)

 Your time